-If you need to speak to one of our secretaries please call between 11.30am to 1pm Monday - Friday.
+If you need to speak to one of our secretaries please call between 11.30am to 1pm Monday to Friday.

 Our audit clerks ensure that patients are recalled for the various regular health reviews and clinics.
 They are also responsible for the entry and execution of the multitude of claims that are made against the National Health Service each month.
 In addition, they perform an audit role.

-We are a teaching/training practice for a wide range of health professionals and non-professionals.
+We are a teaching and training practice for a wide range of health professionals and non professionals.